Neutrino production mechanisms in strongly magnetized quark matter: Current status and open questions: Neutrino emission from direct Urca processes

 Using the interaction Lagrangian density in Eq.~(\ref{interaction-dUrca}), we obtain the following contribution to the neutrino self-energy,

 which is represented by the Feynman diagram shown in Fig.~\ref{fig.NuSelfEnergy}.
 This self-energy effectively encapsulates the collision term in the Kadanoff-Baym equation (\ref{KB-kinetic-eq}).

-The neutrino self-energy entering Eq.~(\ref{Sigma-gtr-1}) can be expressed in terms of the electron propagator and the $W$-boson self-energy in momentum space.
-Although the presence of a background magnetic field modifies the structure of the charged-particle Green functions, the resulting expression for the neutrino self-energy retains a form closely analogous to that of the zero-field case.
+Although the presence of a background magnetic field modifies the structure of the charged-particle Green's functions, the resulting expression for the neutrino self-energy in Eq.~(\ref{Sigma-gtr-1}) retains a form closely analogous to that in the zero-field case \cite{Sedrakian:1999jh,Schmitt:2005wg,Berdermann:2016mwt}.
+This can be understood as follows.
+In coordinate space, the electron Green's function and the $W$-boson self-energy can be written as